 Please be sure to let us know what you think of our “Proper Southern Manners” series.

 Make it a great day, you deserve it!

 The most personal interaction we commonly have with others is face-to-face contact.
 The innate intimacy of this social encounter involves a variety of ways in which we can express ourselves for good or ill.

-Greetings are the first aspect of a face-to-face contact.
+Greetings are the first aspect of face-to-face contact.
 It should start with a smile that is appropriate for the relationship.
 Such a smile can come from more than just the mouth.
 A smile can be seen in the eyes.
-After this, verbal greetings are often in order, and are based on how well you know each other.
+After this, verbal greetings are often in order and are based on how well you know each other.

 Physical contact is another matter.
 Traditionally, men shake hands and women hug.
 More recently these boundaries have blurred.
 Many people find comfort in maintaining these traditional contacts, and they are recommended here.